 Welcome!
-Save our Streams Hamilton is a coalition of citizens advocating for the preservation of wetlands, streams, habitat, forests, and biodiversity.
-Scroll down for a quick overview of our campaigns and to join our newsletter!
+Save our Streams Hamilton is a coalition of citizens who actively advocate for the preservation and restoration of wetlands, streams, habitat, forests, and biodiversity in the Hamilton area.
+Scroll down for a quick overview of our campaigns, calls to action and to join our newsletter!

 • Email Please MPPs using talking points below or your own words.
 Contacts here

-• Share!
-Encourage a friend or family member to take the actions above too!
+• Share Encourage a friend or family member to join and use the #SaveOurCAs hashtag when posting online

 1. The Province has not provided evidence showing why the merger is needed.